 - Groups of people

-- People who traveled distance
+- People who traveled a distance

 - Any other desired group–mother, fathers, etc.

 Since it is the role of the family to support you in your giveaway, family members are not usually called.
-An alternative to calling individual is to give to them during the dance or in camp before or after the dance.
+An alternative to calling individuals is to give to them during the dance or in camp before or after the dance.
 Just have your speaker mention that in the interest of time, you are/will be/have been giving gifts to individuals “outside of the arena”.
-Also, if the dance is on a special weekend or in conjunction with a Native American event, you might want to call that “special” group.
+Also, if the dance is on a special weekend or in conjunction with an event, you might want to call that “special” group.
 It recognizes those people and places with a little more emphasis on the date.

 One note for speakers at a giveaway: never apologize for the time used.
 A giveaway is a very appropriate use of time, an apology is not in order.
 Thank everyone for the time used, but do not apologize.
-And do your best to minimize the time consumed–try to time your calling of names so that there is only a few seconds of “dead time” between the people reaching the person having the giveaway at the Native American event.